with cacio e pepe mashed potatoes and Brussels sprouts

 Add chicken breasts, skin side down, and cook undisturbed until skin is browned, 6-8 minutes.

 Peel and cut potatoes into 1" dice.

 Bring a medium pot with potato and enough lightly salted water to cover to a boil.
 Reduce to a simmer and cook until potato is fork-tender, 15-18 minutes.

 Reserve ½ cup potato cooking water.
 Drain potatoes in a colander and return to pot.
-Add ¾ the milk (reserve remaining for sauce), 2 Tbsp. potato cooking water, Parmesan, ½ tsp. pepper, and ¼ tsp. salt.
+Add half the milk (reserve remaining for sauce), 2 Tbsp. potato cooking water, Parmesan, ½ tsp. pepper, and ¼ tsp. salt.
 Mash until smooth.
 Add remaining potato cooking water 1 Tbsp. at a time as needed.

 Cover and set aside.

 Trim bottoms off Brussels sprouts and halve vertically (quarter if larger than a ping-pong ball).